How ransomware gets in, how to keep it out, and what to do in the first hour.

 Ransomware — What It Is and How to Avoid It

 Ransomware encrypts your files and demands payment for the decryption key.
-It has crippled hospitals, councils, and major businesses worldwide — and it almost always starts with a single person clicking the wrong thing.
+It has shut down hospitals and councils, and most attacks begin with one person opening the wrong attachment.

 How a Ransomware Attack Unfolds